 However, in PFS, a unique key is provided for each session, and it disappears once the session is over.
 Therefore, although it is compromised, other session data will be safe.
 As an extended security feature, within a single communication session, PFC encryption keys can be refreshed.
 So it limits the amount of data that can be stolen by the cybercriminals if the key is compromised.

-Below list shows the key agreement protocols that can be used by PFC encryption.
+The below list shows the key agreement protocols that can be used by PFC encryption.

 PFS & VPN

 VPN services create secure connections over the public networks and home networks by encrypting user data and routing them through specified servers.
-It is worth to note that PFS is not enabled by default in VPN, so if a user is looking for PFS VPN it should be clarified that chosen provider uses PFS encryption by default on certain protocols.
-Below list shows the specific VPN protocols which use PFS.
+It is worth to note that PFS is not enabled by default in VPN, so if a user is looking for PFS VPN it should be clarified that the chosen provider uses PFS encryption by default on certain protocols.
+The below list shows the specific VPN protocols which use PFS.

 PFS in VPN client-server communication works similar to the regular PFS, but both VPN client and server should have PFC enabled interfaces.